 This year, my office is asking students and teachers to submit a high resolution photo via email to Alice.Johnson@mail.house.gov of the artwork they would like to be part of the competition.
 You can find the student release form that will need to be emailed with the photo at the bottom of this page.

 The deadline for art submissions is April 16, 2021.

-Three award winning works of art will be selected by a distinguished panel of local judges.
-The first-place art work will be displayed at the US Capitol for an eleven month exhibit beginning in June, 2017.
-The winning student will receive two airline tickets to Washington DC for the national ceremony and ribbon cutting of the art exhibit.
+Three award-winning works of art will be selected by a distinguished panel of local judges.
+The first-place art work will be displayed at the US Capitol for an eleven-month exhibit beginning in July, 2021.
+The winning student will receive two airline tickets to Washington, DC for the national ceremony and ribbon cutting of the art exhibit.
 The student will also be eligible to receive a $3,000 per year admission scholarship to the Savannah College of Art and Design, should they apply and be accepted.

 In addition to community professionals judging the top artwork, we will continue the “People’s Choice Award.”
 All of the submitted entries will be posted on my Facebook page, giving 8th district constituents the opportunity to choose their favorite.
 The People’s Choice Award winner’s artwork will be displayed in my Washington, D.C. office, unless it is the same piece that wins the overall competition, in which case the first-place offerings apply.

 I look forward to seeing the talents of our Eighth District students, however, submissions will be limited to only one entry per student.
 Below is a student application/release form that must be included with the student's emailed submission.